phpro/grumphp/doc/tasks/phpunitbridge.md

 *Default: default*

-If you wish to execute order by a specific order. `order: [default,defects,duration,no-depends,random,reverse,size]`
+If you wish to run tests in a specific order. `order: [default,defects,duration,no-depends,random,reverse,size]`